vydpnguyen/gdsc-www-cat-blog/README.md

 ### What is CSS?
 CSS uses rules to define how HTML elements should be displayed.
 A CSS rule consists of:

-Selector: The element you want to style.
+*Selector:* The element you want to style.

 Declaration Block: Contains styling rules separated by semicolons.

 Declaration: A name-value pair declaring a style.

-Class Selector: To select elements with a specific class, use a period (.) followed by the class name.
+*Class Selector:* To select elements with a specific class, use a period (.) followed by the class name.

-Id Selector: To select elements with a specific id, use a hash (#) followed by the id name.
+*Id Selector:* To select elements with a specific id, use a hash (#) followed by the id name.

 ### Text Styling
-CSS allows you to style text elements with properties like color (text color), font-family (font selection), font-size (text size), font-style (italic or normal), and font-weight (text boldness).
+CSS allows you to style text elements with properties like *color* (text color), *font-family* (font selection), *font-size* (text size), *font-style* (italic or normal), and *font-weight* (text boldness).

-Text Layout
-You can control text alignment with the text-align property, which can have values like center, left, right, or justify.
+*Text Layout:* You can control text alignment with the text-align property, which can have values like center, left, right, or justify.

 Now, it's time to add styling to your animal blog!
 Practice what you've learned by applying CSS to your HTML structure.